-All Business Class seats have the same characteristics: 152 cm (60 inches) in pitch, a width of 53 cm (21 inch), and a 180 degree recline.
-All seats have at least one large work surface on the side, with some seats featuring this work space on both sides (a so-called ‘throne seat’).
-Within that work surface, you will find the seat controls to adjust the seat position (from take-off position to fully flat).
+All Business Class seats have the same characteristics: 152 cm (60 inches) in pitch, a width of 53 cm (21 inch), and a 180-degree recline.
+All seats have at least one large work surface on the side, with some seats featuring this workspace on both sides (a so-called ‘throne seat’).
+Within that work surface, you will find the seat controls to adjust the seat position (from takeoff position to fully flat).
 You can also adjust the seat cushion and activate the seat’s integrated massage function.
 On the side of the seat, there’s a power port with international adapters and a personal reading lamp.
 In front of the seat, you will find a large entertainment screen, with the foot compartment below.

-The seat is comfortable when you are sitting upright, but in its lie-flat position your lower legs) descend into a space carved out of the seat in front, below your entertainment screen.
+The seat is comfortable when you are sitting upright, but in its lie-flat position, your lower legs) descend into a space carved out of the seat in front, below your entertainment screen.
 This foot compartment is quite small, making it hard to switch position during your sleep, as your legs will constantly hit the walls (seats without the ‘throne’ feature have a little more space for the feet, hence making for a more comfortable sleep).
-In addition, in its lie flat position, the seat is low, just 45 cm (17 inch) above the floor, making it quite uncomfortable getting into and out to of.
+In addition, in its lie-flat position, the seat is low, just 45 cm (17 inch) above the floor, making it quite uncomfortable getting into and out to of.
 This is not even close to Finnair’s Airbus A350 in terms of comfort.

-The best seats for solo travellers on this Finnair Airbus A330s are the single seats.
+The best seats for solo travelers on this Finnair Airbus A330s are the single seats.
 Single throne seats offer more space (but are less comfortable for sleeping) and can be found in positions 2A, 4A, and 6A.

 The worst Business Class seats on Finnair’s Airbus A330s are in row 1 since the proximity to the galley may be bothersome, and other flyers tend to bump into these seats when they return from the lavatory.
-Also avoid the window seats in row 7, since they don’t have a window.
+Also, avoid the window seats in row 7 since they don’t have a window.

 Finnair Amenity Kit